 Manifests are written in YAML.
 Let's look at the manifest.yml file we are going to use with the sample application, shown in Figure 36.
 The host name should be unique to deploy the app to Public Bluemix.

+Create manifest.yml file with this content.
+This file can be created anywhere since we are going to specify absolute path for deployment artifact.